deberoppa7/react-numeric-input/README.md

 # react-numeric-input

-Number input component with more flexible options very easy to use and you can use it with  [Formik](https://github.com/jaredpalmer/formik) 👀.
+Number input component with more flexible options very easy to use. compatible with [Formik](https://github.com/jaredpalmer/formik) library 👀.

 >